 - DNS server policy

-A DNS server policy lets you access name resolution services provided by Google Cloud in a VPC network with inbound forwarding, or change the VPC name resolution order with outbound forwarding.
+A DNS server policy lets you access name resolution services provided by Google Cloud in a VPC network with inbound forwarding, or supersede the VPC name resolution order with an outbound server policy.
+For more information, see DNS server policies.

 - Domain, subdomain, and delegation